 Figure 1.
-SOAR hydrophone range showing the M3R MMAMMAL display on the left and M3R World Wind display on right Figure 2.
-Dive start GVP lengths (in min) for the years 2010 to 2013, along with effort start (green) and effort stop (red) times indicated with vertical lines Figure 3.
+SOAR hydrophone range showing the M3R MMAMMAL display on the left and M3R World Wind display on right World Wind display on right and effort stop (red) times indicated with vertical lines.
+Figure 3.
 Dive start GVP lengths (in min) for the years 2014 to 2018, along with effort start (green) and effort stop (red) times indicated with vertical lines Figure 4.
 Mean monthly Cuvier's beaked whale abundance at SOAR averaged between 2010 and 2018 Figure 5.
 Corrected monthly Cuvier's beaked whale abundance at SOAR from 2010-2018 15 Figure 6.
 Mean Cuvier's beaked whale abundance for the months of May, July, August, and December from 2010 to 2018 Figure 7.
-Mean monthly number of SOAR Cuvier's beaked whale dive starts per hour effort averaged across 2010 to 2018 Figure 8.
+Mean monthly number of SOAR Cuvier's beaked whale dive starts per hour effort averaged across 2010 to 2018.
+Figure 8.
 Mean monthly number of Cuvier's beaked whale dive starts per hour effort 2010 to 2018.
 Figure 9.
 Number of Cuvier's beaked whale dive starts per hour averaged across 2010-2018 for every hour of the year, along with 1st to 4th order fits to the data.
 The 4th order fit used to correct the dive start data is shown in yellow Figure 10.
 Mean number of Cuvier's beaked whale group dive starts per hour on a 24-hour cycle.
 Figure 11.
-SOAR mean monthly Cuvier's beaked whale group vocal period (GVP) length (min), 22 Eigene 12 SOAD mean monthly Chuige's hashed whole group wood parieds (CVD) langths (in Figure 12.
+SOAR mean monthly Cuvier's beaked whale group vocal period (GVP) length (min), averaged across 2010-2018.
+Figure 12.
 SOAR mean monthly Cuvier's beaked whale group vocal periods (GVP) lengths (in min) for 2010 through 2018 Figure 13.
 Mean monthly number of Cuvier's beaked whale clicks detected per group, averaged across 2010-2018 Figure 14.
 Mean monthly number of Cuvier's beaked whale clicks detected per group for the years 2010 through 2018 Figure 15.
 SOAR spatial distribution: Number of Cuvier's beaked whale groups detected per hydrophone per year.
 Top row, left to right: 2010-2012; middle row, left to right: 2013-2015; bottom row, left to right: 2016-2018.
 Note that all plots are on the same scale, displayed to the left of the plots.
 The data are not yet corrected for some variation in spatial coverage Figure 16.
 SOAR spatial distribution: Number of Cuvier's beaked whale groups detected per hydrophone per year.
 Top row, left to right: 2010-2012; middle row, left to right: 2013-2015; bottom row, left to right: 2016-2018.
 Note the years have different scales to better display the area of range use by Cuvier's beaked whales, and the data are not yet corrected for some variation in spatial coverage Figure 17.
 Right: SCORE bathymetry collected by the University of New Hampshire during a survey in 2017; Left: An example of the SOAR hydrophone range with the number of Cuvier's beaked whale groups detected per hydrophone for the year 2015.
 The red arrow and box indicate the approximate location of the hydrophone range on the bathymetry map Figure 18.
 Event durations